fabiospampinato/cash/README.md

 ### $()

-This is the main selector method for cash.
+This is the main selector method for Cash.
 It returns an actionable collection of nodes.

 If a function is provided, the function will be run once the DOM is ready.